A Collection of Articles Related To Distractions At Work

 If your boss needs something and you know it’s a high priority, you can note where you left off on your current task and what you still need to do so that when you get back to it, you don’t miss any steps.
 Now work on what your boss needs.

 Then there are those distractions you can control, For example

 - Focusing on issues in your personal life

 - Talking with others about unrelated work issues

 - Texting on your phone

 For distractions, you can control, you’ll need to get into the habit of avoiding the issues.
-Just like you got into the habit of checking you’re email and going online, talking on the phone, and attending to personal matters, you can get into the habit of avoiding these during work.
+Just like you got into the habit of checking you’re email and spending time on social media, talking on the phone, and attending to personal matters, you can get into the habit of avoiding these during work.

 Becoming better at avoiding distractions allows you to focus on your work and become a better employee without putting in extra effort, and merely managing distractions.